To Be Successful at Growth Management, You Need to Know How To Have Radically Candid Career Conversations

 The authors note that human instincts, combined with management training, tend to cause leaders to take the wrong actions in a crisis; for example, waiting for additional information versus acting with urgency or downplaying a threat and withholding bad news versus communicating with transparency.

-When these human instincts take over, it’s easy to fall into two of the worst leadership styles.
+When these human instincts take over, it’s easy to fall into two of the worst leadership styles — Ruinous Empathy and Manipulative Insincerity.
+It can also be tempting to avoid uncomfortable conversations and communicate information that will dramatically impact people’s lives via email or messaging apps.

 I’ve received many questions about whether empathy is more important during a crisis.
 While it’s never wrong to move up on the Care Personally axis, doing so because you want to protect your employees from potential bad news is actually Ruinous Empathy, and it can cause harm.